 Last year, I had one of the funniest business phone calls I can remember, from a possible client, I was already leery to take on.
 Leery or not, I’d had hours of meetings with this would-be-client.
 I met with the marketing team and was asked to write up a scope of work.
 The handshakes had gone around and we were all ready to start as soon as I wrote up the SoW we agreed on.

 Late on a Friday evening, I sent out the scope of work with the agreed information.
 A few hours later the CEO sent me a text to ask if we could set a meeting at his office for Monday morning to, “Answer some questions I have”.
 The history this particular person had about sending texts instead of email, phone calls instead of texts and meetings instead of phone calls was already a concern of mine, and this was not helping his case.

 It was 10:30 and I shouldn’t have, but I responded asking him to email me his questions he had.
 Since he was one of several people on the email, I would have thought a reply all was in order.
 I said I’d do my best to answer them over the weekend and save us both some time.
-I was pretty busy on Monday with (paying) clients, and I had already spent two days in one week at this potential client’s office.
+I was pretty busy on Monday with (paying) clients, and I had already spent two days out of the last week at this potential client’s office.
 So, I offered to set up a call to go over everything and make revisions, if needed.

 I Didn’t Read the Scope of Work, Let’s Talk About it.